Domenic-Ansys/Jackrabbit2-Oak-Tests/README.md

 Start it by the following:
 java -Xms1024m -Xmx2048m -Doak.queryLimitInMemory=500000 -Doak.queryLimitReads=100000 -Dupdate.limit=250000 -Doak.fastQuerySize=true -jar Oakboot-0.0.1-SNAPSHOT.jar

-A lot of todos but its not really a production type app, just something that allows us to gauge the performance of Jackrabbit2 and Oak
+A lot of todos but its not really a production type app that may or maynot evolve, just something that allows us to gauge the performance of Jackrabbit2 and Oak